webstersteele/computerSystemsWebsite/README.md

 computerSystemsWebsite
 ======================

-a basic website with information on computer systems using CSS and HTML
+A basic website with information on computer systems.
+The project is coded using CSS and HTML with a minor Java Script portion.